 CRANES - Permission to operate cranes is strictly limited to authorized personnel.
 These cranes are operated at sea only by permission of the captain.

-Two large No. American MCT-1565 cranes are permanently mounted on the ship, one on the port side 02 level and one on the main deck starboard quarter.
+Two large North Pacific cranes are permanently mounted on the ship, one on the port side 02 level and one on the main deck starboard quarter.
 These cranes have a dynamic range capability of 10 to 65 ft and a dynamic load capability of 21,000 to 1,700 lbs.
 These dynamic load conditions are good up to sea state 5.
 In port, at sea state 0, these cranes can lift 42,000 to 3,400 lbs. with a 10 to 65 ft reach.
-These cranes can only be operated by qualified crew members or the resident technician.
+These cranes can only be operated by qualified crew members or the research technician.

-On the foredeck, starboard side, is a Morgan Marine 18,000 portable deck crane.
+The ship carries a Morgan Marine 18,000 portable deck crane.
 Crane capacity is 14,000 lbs at 6 ft to 3,000 lbs at 46 ft.
 Crane winch is rated at 4,000 lbs pulling strength.
 The crane base is designed to interface with the working deck bolt-down system to provide flexibility.
-The crane serves the forward scientific storeroom via a hatch that opens in the foredeck.
+The crane serves the forward scientific storeroom via a hatch that opens in the foredeck when carried on the forward 02 deck.
 The hatch may not be opened at sea.
+The crane can also be located on the main deck as needed.
 This crane is operated by the resident technician or qualified crew members only.

 DECK LOADING - In addition to the main deck, equipment may be loaded on the 02 level forward, the 01 level aft on the port side, and (limited) on the foredeck.
 The approximate loading limit is 0.5 ton/sq ft.

 Ship stability is ultimately the responsibility of the captain.
-The responsibility of scientists is to consult the Nimitz Marine Facility or the resident technician early to describe loading plans and requirements so that any necessary adjustments can be made.
-The more complex and heavy your equipment the more advance notice is needed.
-Our goal is to resolve loading problems and incompatibilities well before sailing day, so that it will not be necessary to leave scientific gear on the dock in order to assure a safe ship.
+The responsibility of scientists is to consult the Nimitz Marine Facility or the researcy technician early to describe loading plans and requirements so that any necessary adjustments can be made.
+The more complex and heavier your equipment the more advance notice is needed.
+Our goal is to resolve loading problems and incompatibilities well before sailing day, so that it will not be necessary to leave scientific gear on the dock to assure a safe ship.

 DECK TIE-DOWNS - No welding is permitted directly to any deck.
 All installations must use the 2 ft x 2 ft grid of tie-downs (welding may be done to “ears” or plates, which in turn are bolted to the deck).
 Bolt holes are 1" NC thread on weather decks, 1/2" NC thread in labs and storerooms.
 Bolt holes in equipment should be made oversize, to allow for deck grid irregularities.